-7. Inkind Contributions
+8. Inkind Contributions

 In-kind contributions of services and materials to support programs and special events have been recorded at fair value as both revenue and expense in the accompanying statements of activities.
-For the years ended June 30, 2016 and 2015, in-kind contributions totaled \$43,985 and \$32,332, respectively.
+For the years ended June 30, 2017 and 2016, in-kind contributions totaled \$38,582 and \$43,985, respectively.

-8. Related Party Transactions
+9. Related Party Transactions

 The Organization pays Junior Achievement USA (JA USA) an annual license fee calculated as a percentage of revenues generated.
-The annual license fee expense for the years ended June 30, 2016 and 2015 was \$50,849 and \$54,785, respectively.
+License fee expense for the years ended June 30, 2017 and 2016 was \$55,206 and \$50,849, respectively.

-The Organization also purchases program insurance and certain program materials from JA USA.
-Such purchases for the years ended June 30, 2016 and 2015 amounted to \$178,744 and \$182,352, respectively.
+The Organization also purchases insurance and certain program materials from JA USA.
+Such purchases for the years ended June 30, 2017 and 2016 amounted to \$179,336 and \$189,202, respectively.

-Amounts due to JA USA at June 30, 2016 and 2015 totaled \$5,469 and \$323, respectively.
+Amounts due to JA USA at June 30, 2017 and 2016 totaled \$5,897 and \$5,469, respectively.

-9. Pension Plan
+10. Pension Plan

 The Organization participates in a pension plan (the Plan) sponsored by JA USA.
 The Plan covers all employees with at least one year and 1,000 hours of service.
 Benefits are determined based on years of service and salary history.
 The Plan is funded by participating employers as assessed by JA USA.
 The Organization recognizes its required contribution for the year as pension expense and recognizes unpaid contributions required for the year as a liability.
 Plan assets are invested by JA USA.
 Participating employers who withdraw from the Plan remain liable for accumulated funding obligations.
-Total pension expense for the years ended June 30, 2016 and 2015 was \$29,631, and is included in salaries and related expenses in the statements of functional expenses.
-At June 30, 2016 and 2015 there were unpaid contributions in the amount of \$0 and \$2,469, respectively.
+Total pension expense for the years ended June 30, 2017 and 2016 was \$29,631, and is included in salaries and related expenses in the statements of functional expenses.

-10. Concentrations of Credit Risk
+11. Concentrations of Credit Risk